Builders in France are now required to provide more information to their clients about their ten year building guarantee insurance cover.

 As part of recent other changes to the auto-entrepreneur regime, the 'Loi 'Pinel' requires that information on the assurance décennale held by the builder is contained on their estimates and invoices.

 This rule applies to all builders whatever their legal or tax status, so it applies equally to those operating as an auto-entrepreneur.
+However, sub-constractors to the main contractor on a building project are not required to have such a policy.

 Specifically, under the new law the builder is required to state: